jujulal/ds-algo-XIV/database/NoSQL.md

 eg. [MongoDB Write/Read consistency](http://stackoverflow.com/a/11297667/432903), HBase

 ```
-MongoDB is strongly consistent by default - if you do a write and then do a read, assuming the write was
+MongoDB is strongly consistent by default - if you do a write and then do a read, assuming the write
-successful you will always be able to read the result of the write you just read.
-This is because MongoDB
+was successful you will always be able to read the result of the write you just read.
-is a single-master system and all reads go to the primary by default.
+This is because MongoDB is a single-master system and all reads go to the primary by default.

-If you optionally enable reading from the secondaries then MongoDB becomes eventually consistent where it's
+If you optionally enable reading from the secondaries then MongoDB becomes eventually consistent
-possible to read out-of-date results.
+where it's possible to read out-of-date results.
+(MWA, 2016)

 MongoDB also gets high-availability through automatic failover in replica sets:
 http://www.mongodb.org/display/DOCS/Replica+Sets